Opera legend teaches master class for OSU students

 Wednesday, February 28, 2007

-The music department at Oklahoma State University recently hosted one of the world’s most famous opera singers, Sherrill Milnes, who led the department’s first master class for voice majors and gave a lecture on arts advocacy.
+The Oklahoma State University music department recently hosted one of the world’s most famous opera singers, Sherrill Milnes, who led the department’s first master class for voice majors and lectured on arts advocacy.

 Richard Novak, assistant professor of music, said the class aimed to expose students to successful musicians who can inspire them.

-“I hope we can establish this class as a tradition and every year bring in well-established musicians,” said Novak, assistant professor of voice.
+“I hope we can establish this class as a tradition and bring in well-established musicians every year,” said Novak, assistant professor of voice.

 The class took place at Willard Hall, where five students sang for Milnes and an audience.